Frequently Asked Questions

 - Transfer from Marrakech at the start and transfer to Marrakech at the end of the trek

 - Accommodation on the trek.
-This is in tents, in Berber houses or refuges (depending on the trek chosen)
+This is in tents (usually summer only), in Berber houses or refuges (depending on the trek chosen)

 - All meals on the trek.
 Meals are freshly prepared and cooked and are typical Moroccan dishes (tajine, soup, couscous) Soft drinks, tea and coffee included with all meals